zsarge/zsarge.github.io/content/blog/xz-hack-activity.md

 	// this creates an SSH client as the root user config := &ssh.ClientConfig{
 		User: "root",
-		Auth: []ssh.AuthMethod{                     // establishes the authentication method using the secret private key ssh.PublicKeys(xz),
+		Auth: []ssh.AuthMethod{                     // Establishes the authentication method using the public ssh.PublicKeys(xz),                     //   key generated from the initial signing key and seed.
 		},
 		HostKeyCallback: xz.HostKeyCallback,        // takes the SSH public key and computes a hash }